AMT85/BAF-A3/ReadMe.md

 - merging dev repository to release candidate RC1
 - see internal logs for Release Candidate 1
-   * (to much stuff added)
+- (to much stuff added)

-- Thanx for testing all AMT85 members and especially the canadians and british players.
+- Thanx for testing all AMT85 members and especially the canadians and british players
-- Big thanx to the 3 pilots for the execellent support in the 1st test-exercise.
+- Big thanx to the 3 pilots for the execellent support in the 1st test-exercise
-- We know russians helicopters are not the same like the Chinook ;-).
+- We know russians helicopters are not the same like the Chinook ;-)